changnet/lua_insertion_ranking/README.md

 or embed to your project

-valgrind -v --leak-check=full --show-leak-kinds=all lua test.lua
+valgrind -v --leak-check=full --show-leak-kinds=all --track-origins=yes lua test.lua

 Api
 -----